KhalidSAlharthy/5-DOF-Robotic-Arm-3D-Design-in-Tinkercad/README.md

 ---

 # 📌 Project Overview
-The model includes five independently rotating joints—mimicking the structure of real robotic manipulators—allowing it to perform a range of movements such as lifting, rotating, extending, and gripping.
+The model includes five independently rotating joints mimicking the structure of real robotic manipulators allowing it to perform a range of movements such as lifting, rotating, extending, and gripping.

 - Base Rotation